The secrets of the survivalist plants

 - Helps buffer coastlines against hurricanes and coastal storms

 Although most seagrasses live in shallow areas where the sun can easily penetrate and sea oxygen levels are generally higher, a species of seagrass known as Halophilia stipulacea was discovered around 1970 at 482 feet (147 meters) underwater off the coast of Cyprus.
 It’s the deepest living plant known today.

-Great Basin Bristlecone Pine: The Oldest Living Thing
+5. Great Basin Bristlecone Pine: The oldest living thing

-It’s older than Stonehenge and the Great Pyramids of Giza, stands nearly 30 feet tall, and clocks in at 5,067 years old.
+It’s older than Stonehenge and the Great Pyramids of Giza and stands nearly 30 feet tall.
 What is it?
 If you guessed the Great Basin Bristlecone Pine, then you’re correct!
-The Great Basin Bristlecone pines are the oldest living individual organisms on the planet, and two of these trees are known to predate many of the oldest man-made structures.
+The Great Basin Bristlecone Pines are the oldest living individual organisms on the planet, and two of these trees are known to predate many of the oldest man-made structures.

 The secret to their longevity isn’t a fountain of youth, but a combination of extreme drought-resistant adaptations and their ability to live in desolate and unforgiving environments.
 According to researchers, living in barren, mountainous regions that receive little rainfall and are known for their brutally cold winters, presents certain evolutionary advantages for the Bristlecone.
-For instance the lack of surrounding vegetation prevents other plants from stealing the much-needed nutrients from the soil, and the rocky landscape acts as a natural barrier protecting the trees from wildfire.
+For instance, the lack of surrounding vegetation prevents other plants from stealing the much-needed nutrients from the soil.
+Also, the rocky landscape acts as a natural barrier protecting the trees from wildfire.

 There are many species of Bristlecone Pines, but the oldest living of these reside predominantly in California’s White Mountains just north of Death Valley, but can also be found in Great Basin National Park and surrounding mountains.
 This is where two of the oldest living Bristlecone Pines live, but their exact locations are kept a secret because of their age and vulnerability to vandals.